 Worship at St. Jude’s

-While the church is closed during the Covid 19 outbreak, we watch and listen to the weekly on-line services posted in the Sermons and / or News sections of this website.
+The church is now open in accordance with the Amber Stage guidelines.
+Members and visitors may elect to worship virtually by watching the on-line services posted in the Services and / or News sections of this website.
 On Sunday we gather to worship God and to connect and strengthen our relationship with one another.
 There are two services offered that you are welcome to come and explore.
-The service at 8:30 a.m. is a said service while the 10:00 a.m. service has singing and music and offers Sunday School and a nursery for our youngest members and visitors.
-The Book of Alternative Services [PDF] is used at all services.
+The service at 8:30 a.m. is a said service while the 10:30 a.m. service has music and offers Sunday School for children over the age of six.
+The Book of Alternative Services [PDF] is the text used for both services.

 A typical service

-- At the 10:00 service everything is projected entirely on the screen, simply find a comfortable seat and follow along.
+- At both services everything is projected entirely on the screen, and the priest will provide direction when needed.

 - Don’t worry if you don’t know exactly when you need to stand or sit (it isn’t really that important) and only join in when you feel comfortable.

-- The music will be in the blue hymn book in your pew and projected on the screen.
+- The music will be managed by our choir director and words projected on the screen.

-- There will be a monetary offering taken up (as a visitor you are welcomed to contribute to the ministry of the parish but please don’t feel you have to!)
+- There will be a monetary offering (as a visitor you are welcomed to contribute to the ministry of the parish but please don’t feel you have to!)

-- We celebrate Holy Eucharist at our weekly services, and all baptized Christians are welcomed to receive the bread and the wine.
+- We celebrate Holy Eucharist at our weekly services, and all baptized Christians are welcomed to receive the bread.
 Simply come up to the altar rail at the time of communion to receive with everyone else.
-Cup your hands to receive the bread and accept the cup.
+Cup your hands to receive the bread.
 If you do not wish to receive, you may still come forward, cross your arms across your chest and receive a blessing.

 - We are joined to God through Jesus Christ in a covenantal relationship.